 About as much as leaving a 75 watt light bulb on 24 hours a day, which depending on where you are located, should be less than $100- $125.00 per year.

 How long will it take?

-Installing a complete radon system usually takes between three and five hours.
+When using a radon abatement service such as ours, installing a complete radon system usually takes between three and five hours.